sftcd/tinfoil/README.md

 indicate that this proposal is broken.

-1. The use of CMS means that there are already a vast array of possible (even deployment-speciic) extension points in this protocol.
+1. The use of CMS means that there are already a vast array of possible (even deployment-specific) extension points in this protocol.
 That means that it is not possible to have any confidence that what would be designed is what would be deployed.
-In fact, given the detectability issues above, it seems very likely that non-deection (meaning non-compliance with the putative RFC) will be a goal for implementers.
+In fact, given the detectability issues above, it seems very likely that non-detection (meaning non-compliance with the putative RFC) will be a goal for implementers.

 IMO none of the above ought not be fixed by IETF participants collectively.